enspiral-dev-academy/authenticare/tutorial/README.md

 ## 8. Client-side: Allow the user to log off

 Logging off in this application is as simple as removing the `token` field from the localStorage.
 That's how `authenticare` determines if the current user has been authenticated.
-We can use the `logOut` function from `authenticare/client` to do this for us.
+We can use the `logOff` function from `authenticare/client` to do this for us.

 The event handler for logging off is currently in the `client/components/Nav.jsx` component.
 Replace the empty version of `logOff` with the one from `authenticare/client`.
 [Check out the docs](https://github.com/don-smith/authenticare/blob/master/docs/client/logOff.md) if you need to.
 Once you're done, you should be able to log off, sign in, and register using the UI and your.